 Here are the best essential oils for cold sores:

-- Peppermint.
 A laboratory study shows peppermint oil significantly reduced live HSV-1 and HSV-2 virus cultures by 99%, even in strains which have become resistant to certain prescription drugs.
-This oil also has anti inflammatory properties.
+This oil also has anti-inflammatory properties.

-Other oils could be effectively virucidal as well, including ginger, sandalwood, and thyme oil and lavender oil.
+Research is still on going but there are other oils that shows virucidal properties as well, including ginger, sandalwood, and thyme oil.

 Patch tests are needed before applying to infection site to feel confident that you can use these oils without suffering adverse reactions or severe skin irritation.